rovellipaolo/gnome-shell-extension-sermon/README.md

 ...

+DockerRepository.isDockerInstalled()
+  ✔ when docker program is found, returns true
+  ✔ when docker program is not found, returns false

+DockerRepository.getContainers()
+  ✔ when retrieving the containers, docker ps is executed

+DockerRepository.parseContainers()
+  ✔ when pasing command execution result with containers, returns a list of containers ✔ when pasing command execution result without containers, returns an empty list

+DockerRepository.startContainer()
+  ✔ when starting a container, docker start is executed

+DockerRepository.stopContainer()
+  ✔ when stopping a container, docker stop is executed

+...

 MenuPresenter()
   ✔ when initialized, there is no event in the menu
   ✔ when initialized, there is no section in the menu